michaleb/SFND_2D_Feature_Tracking/README.md

 <img src="images/keyimages.png" width="820" height="248" />

-The overall goal is to build a collision detection system using Lidar points and camera images.As a preliminary step a feature tracking component is required and for accuracy it is tested with various detector / descriptor combinations to see which ones perform best.
+The overall goal is to build a collision detection system using Lidar points and camera images.
+As a preliminary step a feature tracking component is required and for accuracy it is tested with various detector / descriptor combinations to see which ones perform best.
 The following steps outline the order in which this preceding goal is acheived.

 * To optimize memory usage a ring buffer is utilized for loading images.
 * Keypoint detectors (e.g. HARRIS, FAST, BRISK and SIFT) are next implemented and compared with regard to number of keypoints detected and speed.